JakobFehle/Lexicon-based-SentA-German/README.md

-# Lexicon-based Sentiment Analysis in German: Systematic Evaluation of Resources and Preprocessing Techniques"
+# Lexicon-based Sentiment Analysis in German: Systematic Evaluation of Resources and Preprocessing Techniques

 This repository will contain data, results, code and further material for the paper:
 <a href="https://konvens2021.phil.hhu.de/wp-content/uploads/2021/09/2021.KONVENS-1.8.pdf">Lexicon-based Sentiment Analysis in German: Systematic Evaluation of Resources and Preprocessing Techniques</a> which was accepted for the <a href="https://konvens2021.phil.hhu.de/">KONVENS 2021 conference (Konferenz zur Verarbeitung natürlicher Sprache/Conference on Natural Language Processing)</a>